Eastern side (upper lake)

 The lake on the eastern side is a no-fishing lake and many of the wild fowl can be found on this lake.
 The lake also had two floating islands which have been installed to help to improve the quality of the water and have been planted with aquatic plants.
 You can normally see moorhens, coots and heron on these islands.

 We would like to gather more information about the wildlife that visits our parks and open spaces and we are linked with the Gloucestershire Environmental Records Centre.
-If you would like to record any sighting of wildlife which you have seen during your visit please visit their website.
+You can visit their website to record any sighting of wildlife which you have seen during your visit.

 The children's play area is situated in a dog free zone and is completely enclosed with a number of picnic tables close to the play equipment.